arule11/Group12/README.md

-# Battleship Project - Group 12 (Demo 1 Version)
+# Battleship Project - Group 12

-Java version of the game Battleship.
+Java console version of the game Battleship.

 ## Code Location

-The demo 1 version can be found in the master branch containing files Player, Ship, and Board.
+The full version can be found in the master branch containing files Player, Ship, and Board, Game and Site.

-## Intallation and Running
+## Installation and Running

-The game is not currently tied together but each of these files can be complied and run individually.
+1. Clone Player, Ship, and Board, Game and Site java files to a new desktop folder.
+2. Change directory to desktop folder.
+3. Use javac *.java to compile all classes.
+4. Use java Game to play Battleship.

 ## Requirements